 - Reviews of books about the Feldenkrais Method and other relevant subjects

 - Reviews of new and interesting theoretical or research literature

 - Reviews of other interesting educationa or research resources (online, audio-visual, etc.).

 ‘Gaps and Desires’

 Short articles identifying where there is a gap in research and discussion, describing the gap, and seeking dialogue on the topic.

 Additional notes of the types of articles sought and to be published

-As the lingua franca of the Feldenkrais professional community is English, it is anticipated that the majority of articles will be published in English.
+As the current lingua franca of the Feldenkrais professional community is English, it is anticipated that the majority of articles will be published in English.
 However, we invite submissions of articles in other languages.
 We will endeavour to assess and edit these articles in a timely manner.
 However, as this process will involve identifying and recruiting additional editorial assistance, this process may take longer.
-Please contact the Editorial Committee if you are considering submitting an article in a language other than English.
+Please contact the Editorial Team if you are considering submitting an article in a language other than English.
 (See also the note on translation.)

 There are important articles or research studies that are not readily available to a significant number of practitioners in the Feldenkrais community, other researchers and thinkers, and the public.
 It is our aim to translate relevant and important articles in the Journal.
 The priority is for the translation of articles into English, however, publication of important articles into other major languages within the Feldenkrais professional community will be considered.
 (Please contact the Editorial Committee if you have an article you wish to submit for translation or with any suggestions for material deserving of translation.)